Mnemonics

 The mnemonic: “Only a fool breaks the two-second rule.”
 Pick a fixed roadside object — a sign, a bridge — as the vehicle in front passes it, then count: “Only a fool breaks the two-second rule”.
 If you pass the same object before you finish the sentence, you are too close.

 Five stud colours, each in a fixed position.
+They are not a motorway-only feature — Rule 132 covers reflective studs wherever they are used with white lines.
 Mnemonics that work:

 | Colour | Where |